Download Time Calculator

 When should I use the Download Time Calculator?

 Use it when your task matches one of these common needs: Estimate a game download before starting it.
 Plan how long a large backup or video file may take.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Download Time Calculator doing with my inputs?

-In plain language: The calculator converts file size to bits, adjusts the Mbps speed by your efficiency percentage, then divides bits by effective bits per second.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses decimal KB, MB, GB, and TB.
+Bytes = file size * unit bytes.
+Bits = bytes * 8.
+Effective Mbps = speed Mbps * efficiency percent / 100.
+Seconds = bits / (effective Mbps * 1,000,000).
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Download Time Calculator inputs mean?

 File size: The size shown by the app store, cloud drive, download page, or backup tool.
+File unit: KB, MB, GB, or TB.
+The calculator uses decimal units, so 1 GB equals 1,000,000,000 bytes.
 Speed Mbps: Megabits per second, which is different from megabytes per second.
-Efficiency: How much of the listed speed you realistically expect after overhead and network conditions.
+Internet plans usually advertise bits.
+Efficiency percent: How much of the listed speed you realistically expect after overhead and network conditions.

 How should I read the Download Time Calculator answer?